gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 One moment they were standing in the heart of the mountain.
 The next, they were on Slip Street outside the gate of the Captain's House.
 "Hoy!"
 Gaeston grabbed the gate to steady himself.

-"Was that…  Was that a Pilot?"
-Erileine asked in awe.
-Razi nodded.
+"What in all the hells was that!?"

+"I think that was a Pilot," Erileine said dully.

 "But they're dead!"

-Razi shrugged.
+She shrugged.
 "Not any more."

-Anything else he might have said was cut off as the ground lurched.
+Anything she might have added was cut off as the ground lurched beneath them.
 Slowly but inexorably, the mountain began to turn over.

 *Here ends the first part of The Fall of the Flying Mountain.*